retebuonvivere/retebuonvivere/README.md

 * [Retebuonvivere.org][25] is a [drupal][6]-based collaboration graph for the community (the network) of the Civil Society and Social Economy Organizations (CSSESBOs) of the province of Verona, Italy.
 * It is built on top of [Panopoly][7] base distribution.
 * The code can be cloned to build similar websites
-* The specificity of the website is its massive use of network graphs visualizations to render collaboration between organizations (see the big picture).
+* The specificity of the website is its massive use of network graphs visualizations to render collaboration between organizations (to let people see the big picture).

 structure of the project
 ------------------------